infocusp/scaLR/README.md

 ## Example configs

-### Config For Cell Type Classification and Biomarker Identification
+### Config for cell type classification and biomarker identification

 NOTE: Below are just suggestions for the model parameters.
 Feel free to play around with them for tuning the model & improving the results.

 An example configuration file for the current dataset, incorporating the edits below, can be found at '`scaLR/tutorials/pipeline/config_celltype.yaml`.
-Please update the device as cuda or cpu as per runtype.
+Update the device as cuda or cpu as per the requirement.

 - **Device setup***
     - Update device: 'cuda' for GPU enabled runtype, else device: 'cpu' for CPU enabled runtype.
 - **Experiment Config**
     - The default exp_run number is 0.If not changed, the celltype classification experiment would be exp_run_0 with all the pipeline results.
 - **Data Config**
-    - Update the full_datapath to data/modified_adata.h5ad (as we will include GeneRecallCurve in the downstream).
+    - Update the full_datapath to `data/modified_adata.h5ad` (as we will include GeneRecallCurve in the downstream).
     - Specify the num_workers value for effective parallelization.
     - Set target to cell_type.
 - **Feature Selection**